Decision On Future Of Venezuelas Opposition government Postponed - UrduPoint

 Decision On Future Of Venezuela's Opposition 'government' Postponed

-Caracas, (UrduPoint / Pakistan Point News - 29th Dec, 2022 ) :Venezuelan opposition leader Juan Guaido on Wednesday postponed to January 3 a decision on whether his "interim government" should be dissolved over its failure to dislodge President Nicolas Maduro from power.
+Caracas, (UrduPoint / Pakistan Point News - 30th Dec, 2022 ) :Venezuelan opposition leader Juan Guaido on Wednesday postponed to January 3 a decision on whether his "interim government" should be dissolved over its failure to dislodge hard-left President Nicolas Maduro from power.

 The decision on Guaido's future was set for Thursday, but the 39-year-old opposition figure announced the delay on Twitter.